Understanding the Self-assembly of Metal-organic Supra-molecules

-Supra-molecules are large “hollow” molecules typically composed of small rigid metal-organic (MO) frameworks which have many potential applications, such as gas separation and storage, as well as targeted drug delivery.
-Due to the rigidity of the underlying MO frameworks, a supra-molecule usually possesses a well-defined polyhedral shape, such as the truncated cuboctahedron.
-The research team will assess how the self-assembly structure arises from the characteristics of the supra-molecules and their interactions with the graphite substrate.
-Which factors play a more important role in the self- assembly process: the overall symmetry and shape of the supra-molecules or the specific atomic interactions?
+Supra-molecules are large “hollow” molecules typically composed of small rigid metal-organic (MO) frameworks which have many potential applications such as gas separation and storage, as well as targeted drug delivery.
+Due to the rigidity of the underlying MO frameworks, a supra-molecule usually possesses a well-defined polyhedral shape.
+The research team will assess how the self-assembly structure arises from the characteristics of the supra-molecules and their interactions with their surroundings.
+Which factors play a more important role in the self- assembly process, the overall symmetry and shape of the supra-molecules or the specific atomic interactions?